-I began volunteering for numerous charities including cancer groups, hospice facilities, and advocacy groups.
+I began volunteering for numerous charities including cancer groups, Hospice Cincinnati facilities, and advocacy groups.
+Any kind of medical establishment really.
 I continue my work as a patient advocate on many platforms and I believe it is what I need to do.

 I went through my experiences for a reason.
 I have this knowledge because of my profession and I am able to speak up and do something.
 I will continue to share my story until my last breath, or until cancer is cured and/or medical care no longer requires intervention, whichever comes first!
 If I help save one life with all this (and I pray it’s millions) then it was all worth it!!”

 – Corine Mogenis, Medical Paralegal, Patient Advocate, Co-Author and Co-Host, HPV Cervivor